ianyepan/ianyepan.github.io/_posts/2022-01-31-cpp-notes-pt2.md

       std::array<char, n> arr{'a', 'b', 'c'}; // good
       ```

-    - Note that we cannot use a function parameter as the size of the array, because function parameters are NEVER constant expressions:
+    - Note that we cannot use a function parameter as the size of the array, because function parameters are **never** constant expressions:

       ```cpp
       void f(const int n) {